Geared up and ready for wet weather trail riding If you want to ride all year, you're going to have to get a little wet

 1. A good base

 In inclement weather, layers are your best friend, and the best way to start is with a good base.
-Keep a breathable wool or synthetic base layer against your skin to aid in wicking and temperature regulation, and top it with your favourite thermal bibs or chamois for added warmth on the bottom half.
+Keep a breathable wool or synthetic base layer against your skin to aid in wicking and temperature regulation, and top it with your favorite thermal bibs or chamois for added warmth on bottom.

 2. Get your bottom covered

 For keeping water out and warmth in, we opt for riding pants in the rain, but if you’re riding in warmer summer rain, waterproof shorts are the perfect go-to.
 If you want extra warmth and extra protection, toss on knee pads to give the elements a burlier barrier.